aukkawut/aukkawut.github.io/index.md

 # Research and Publication

-If the pre-print is not available, please email me to request one, and I will be more than happy to send it to you.
+If the pre-print is unavailable, please email me to request one, and I will gladly send it to you.

 * Conferences
   * [[Best Paper Award]](https://aamas2022-conference.auckland.ac.nz/awards/best-paper-and-demonstration/) Aswale, A., Lopez, A., Ammartayakun, A. and Pinciroli, C., 2022.
 Hacking the Colony: On the Disruptive Effect of Misleading Pheromone and How to Defend Against It.
 In: *21st International Conference on Autonomous Agents and Multiagent Systems (AAMAS 2022)*.
 IFAAMAS.
 [Conf](https://aamas2022-conference.auckland.ac.nz/accepted/papers/) [PDF](https://arxiv.org/abs/2202.01808)

 * Preprint
-  * [Submitted, waiting for the review] Busaranuvong, P., Ammartayakun, A., Korkin, D., and Khosravi-Far, R., 2023.
+  * Busaranuvong, P., Ammartayakun, A., Korkin, D., and Khosravi-Far, R., 2023.
 Graph Convolutional Network for Predicting Secondary Structure of RNA [preprint](https://doi.org/10.21203/rs.3.rs-3798842/v1)

 # Work (related) Experiences